cicsdev/cics-banking-sample-application-cbsa/etc/install/springBootUI/doc/CBSA_Deploying_the_Payment_Customer_Services_Springboot_apps.md

 -   A Liberty JVM is running inside of the CICS region - this is set up as part of the Liberty UI installation process.

--   Java SE 1.8 or later on the workstation
+-   Java SE 1.8 or later, Java 11 is not supported.
 -   Maven is utilised during the deployment of the apps - instructions are provided below.